The Katy Trail and Rock Island Trail

 To remove any type of service from the listings below, click a service icon above to disable it, and then

-ATM, Bike Shop, Camping, Grocery, Hospital, Lodging, Parking, Point of Interest, Restaurant, Restroom, Shuttle, Souvenirs/Gifts, Visitors Bureau, Water, Winery/Brewery
+ATM, Bike Shop, Camping, Grocery, Hospital, Library, Lodging, Parking, Point of Interest, Repair Station, Restaurant, Restroom, Shuttle, Train Station, Visitors Bureau, Water, Winery/Brewery

-ATM, Camping, Grocery, Lodging, Parking, Point of Interest, Restaurant, Restroom, Visitors Bureau, Water
+ATM, Camping, Grocery, Lodging, Parking, Point of Interest, Repair Station, Restaurant, Restroom, Visitors Bureau

 Scroll below the map for Clifton City business and service listings